DamianMcNulty/MyBlog/content/posts/github-netlify-deployment.md

 +++
 draft = false
 date = 2025-08-15T01:30:00Z
-title = "From GitHub Commits to Netlify Deployments" description = "Learn how to set up automatic deployments from GitHub to Netlify for seamless continuous integration" slug = "github-netlify-deployment" authors = ["Damian McNulty"]
+title = "GitHub to Netlify"
+description = "Learn how to set up automatic deployments from GitHub to Netlify for seamless continuous integration" slug = "github-netlify-deployment" authors = ["Damian McNulty"]